ShuxinLi05/King_County_Housing_Prediction/README.md

 - long - Longitude
 - sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors
 - sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

+Accuracy Metric: RMSE between the logarithm of the predicted value and the logarithm of the observed sales price will be used to evaluate the prediction accuracy.
+(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)